abrady/Vulk/README.md

 ### PCF

+## 3/14/24 Peter panning

+One of the downsides of the bias factor is that you can ignore things that should be shadowed, but there's a trick! normally back-facing triangles are culled by the graphics pipeline, but in the case of shadows, assuming closed surfaces, you can cull the front faces. let's enable that and see if it fixes some of these issues

 ## 3/13/24 yet another dumb refactor

 * I was annoyed with how tedious adding new things to json parsing was, I looked around and decided  [Cereal](https://uscilab.github.io/cereal/) was the way to go